ashu3103/go-compiler-notes/middle-end/00-escape-analysis/01-graph-entities/00-attributes.md

 - `attrCalls` is set because the closure may be invoked outside counter.
 - Escape analysis must track that the closure’s environment (including `x`) must remain valid when invoked.

-So both of these attributes are used in associativity with each other to make precise judgements.
+So both of these attributes collaborate with each other to make precise judgements.